Monduli/Creatures-of-Habbitt-Pygame/README.md

 Would like to implement:
 - Better match 3 system.
 Preferably with clicking and dragging like an actual modern game instead of this horizontal stuff.
 - More characters.
 I need at least 4 to have a functional party but plan to have a solid number more for "support conversations".
 - Actual story.
 This can wait until the match 3 system is perfected.

+2/20 - 2/27 /2023
+Overhaul.
+Found that it was impossible to keep the game running smoothly using just pygame, as pygame uses the RAM and CPU and not the GPU.
+Switched to PyOpenGL, which uses OpenGL (using C) but translated into Python for my ease of use, thankfully.
+- Created half of the UI in PyOpenGL.
+Have not made it to inserting proper text yet, nor have I got the "jewels" rendering and following the cursor yet.
+That is next on the list.

 =======